-Flint filing: Attorney general says he can’t defend both gov, workers in water crisis
+Flint filing: AG can’t defend both gov, workers

 Michigan Attorney General Bill Schuette said his office cannot legally defend both Gov. Rick Snyder and individual employees of the state Department of Environmental Quality in a lawsuit filed over the Flint water crisis.

 In a brief filed Friday in U.S. District Court, Schuette said, “As the issues surrounding the situation in Flint have unfolded, particularly in the last week, it has become apparent that there is a potential conflict of interest between the governor and state of Michigan on the one hand, and the individual MDEQ employees on the other.”

 “Given this conflict, counsel have determined it is likely they cannot effectively represent both sets of clients,” Schuette said in the motion.

 Schuette is requesting an extension of the filing deadline in the case to allow his office to withdraw as the attorney for individual MDEQ defendants and to allow separate counsel to be found.